otagobioinformaticsspringschool/2024-edna/_episodes/02-sequence-data-preparation_v3.md

 ```
 #!/bin/bash

+module load CRABS/1.0.6
+module load FastQC/0.12.1
+module load cutadapt/4.4-gimkl-2022a-Python-3.11.3
+module load VSEARCH/2.21.1-GCC-11.3.0
-module load eDNA/2021.11-gimkl-2020a-Python-3.8.2
+module load BLAST/2.13.0-GCC-11.3.0
 ```

 When opening this file, we can see that the script starts with what is called a **shebang** `#!`.
 This sign lets the computer know how to interpret the script.
-The following line is specific to NeSI, where we will load the necessary software programs to run our scripts.
+The following lines are specific to NeSI, where we will load the necessary software programs to run our scripts.
 We will, therefore, add this script to all subsequent scripts to make sure the correct software is available on NeSI.

 To exit the script, we can press `ctr + X`, which will bring us back to the terminal window.